 Carbon Literacy Action Day

-On the 4th of December 2023, to coincide with the UN COP28 Climate Negotiations, we are holding the biggest ever climate education-and-action training event.
+On the 14th of November 2024, to coincide with the UN COP29 Climate Negotiations, we are holding the biggest ever climate education and action training event.

 And you can be a part of it!